PROVENCE 4X4 ADVENTURE TOUR!

-Start - We meet at a campsite near Castellane in the late afternoon preceding Day 1, to enjoy a welcoming BBQ, followed by the tour briefing and essential testing and calibration of the CB radios.
+Start - We meet at a campsite near Castellane in the late afternoon preceding Day 1, to enjoy a welcoming BBQ, followed by the briefing.

 Finish - At a campsite near Les Salles sur Verdon on the morning following Day 5, after a farewell breakfast we go our separate ways.

-Included - full catering 3 meals per day for the duration of the tour, outdoor adventure activities as detailed in the itinerary, all campsite fees from start to finish, only excluding the campsite preceding Day 1.
+Included - full catering 3 meals per day for the duration of the tour, outdoor adventure activities as detailed in the itinerary, all campsite fees from start to finish, including the meeting campsite preceding Day 1.

 Shortly after lunch we reach the tempting azure waters of the Lac du Sainte-Croix, where this tour’s adventure activity comes in the form of kayaking (or pedalo for those who prefer) on the lake, and up-river into the Gorge du Verdon, for a mind-blowing experience of unparalleled splendour.
 To view the canyon from above is awe-inspiring, to experience it from the river below is just phenomenal.
 What a way to finish the tour!
 As if the driving wasn’t already first class, this is the cherry on top!
 Come and enjoy an exhilarating 5-day 4X4 family adventure holiday!

 Previous participants' reviews of this tour